dop-cluster/HPC-Documentation/Page-4.md

 | faculty                        | 14 days    | Nodes 01-11 |
 | phd                            | 7 days     | Nodes 01-11 |

-There are three types of users in the Kuria Cluster: Faculty User, PhD User and Student User.
+There are three types of users in the DOP-HPC Cluster: Faculty User, PhD User and Student User.
 Each user type has access to different SLURM partitions and specific resource limitations.

 | User-type |     Partitions available     | Storage Limit |
 |:---------:|:----------------------------:|:-------------:|